Mandate of the Regional Integration Division

-The nineteen members of COMESA are Burundi, Comoros, DR of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia and Zimbabwe
+The twenty-one members of COMESA are Burundi, Comoros, DR of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Somalia, Seychelles, Sudan, Swaziland, Tunisia, Uganda, Zambia and Zimbabwe.

 Institutional Structure of COMESA

-The Authority of Heads of State and Government and the Council of Ministers are the organs of COMESA which have the power to take decisions on behalf of COMESA Member States.
+The Authority of Heads of State and Government and the Council of Ministers are the main decision-making organs of COMESA.
 The Authority is the supreme Policy Organ of the COMESA and is responsible for the general policy, direction and control of the performance of the executive functions of the Common Market and the achievement of its aims and objectives.

 The Secretariat is based in Lusaka, Zambia.
 It is headed by a Secretary General who is appointed by the Authority for a term of five years and is eligible for re-appointment for a further term of five years.
 The basic function of the Secretariat is to provide technical support and advisory services to the Member States in the implementation of the Treaty.
-It mainly undertakes research and studies as a basis for implementing the decisions adopted by the Policy Organs.
-The Secretary General of the Secretariat is Mr Sindiso Ngwenya from Zimbabwe.
+It undertakes research and studies as a basis for implementing the decisions adopted by the Policy Organs.
+The Secretary General of the Secretariat is Ms. Chileshe Kapwepwe from Zambia.

 Indian Ocean Commission (IOC)